clasen/LemonLog/README.md

 - **Console Bindings**: LemonLog ties neatly into the console, ensuring that your logs are both beautiful and functional.
 - **Custom Callbacks**: Handle errors and debug information your way with custom callbacks.
 - **Flexible**: Whether you're writing a quick script or a complex application, LemonLog adapts to your needs.
+- **Full Depth Inspect**: Allows you to inspect deeply nested objects with ease.
+You can quickly and clearly see the structure of your data.

 ## 🚀 Getting Started